worldimprovementlab/coronavirus-cheatsheet/README.md

 # Coronavirus Cheatsheet

 The **Coronavirus Cheatsheet** is a science-based fact sheet, currently focusing on the COVID-19 outbreak.

-In the interest of serving the widest audience it is non-partisan resource.
-To that end, the information in this cheatsheet is based on facts and not personal beliefs or political views.
+To serve the widest audience, it is a non-partisan resource.
+The information in this cheatsheet is based on facts and not personal beliefs or political views.
+Contributions must follow [Wikipedia's Neutral Point of View](https://en.wikipedia.org/wiki/Wikipedia:Neutral_point_of_view) guidelines.

 Because COVID-19 data and resources are evolving, information in this sheet will change and grow.

 ## What Is COVID-19?